-Several local and federal level statutes require CPAs to maintain a strict code of conduct and business compliance at all times.
-Although this sounds normal to a currently practicing CPA, aspiring accounting professionals may feel a bit daunted.
+Several local and federal level statutes require CPAs always to maintain a strict code of conduct and business compliance.
+Although this sounds normal to a practicing CPA, aspiring accounting professionals may feel daunted.

-If you decide to sell stocks or change the type of business entity, you’ll have to submit specific business documents with complete financial records to obtain a legal license.
+If you decide to sell stocks or change the type of business entity, you must submit specific business documents with complete financial records to obtain a legal license.

 Another essential compliance code states that every CPA has to obtain an EIN.
-You’ll need the Employer Identification Number to perform various business tasks such as hiring new team members, opening a bank account, and filing biz taxes.
+You’ll need the Employer Identification Number to perform various business tasks, such as hiring new team members, opening a bank account, and filing business taxes.

 Contact the US Trademark and Patent Office to obtain a free-of-cost EIN today.